The 12 Best Sessionable Drinks for Labor Day Weekend

 If I’m going to drink something responsibly all day, it’s going to be water.
 So, if I’m going to irresponsible and imbibe, I’ll usually choose to go with something on the stronger side.
 With a 7.2 percent ABV, Flower Power from Ithaca Beer Co. fits the bill.
 Once rated the best IPA in New York State, Flower Power comes in with a hoppiness that has some lighter, tropical notes blended in.
 The bottle is also quite festive and there’s nothing wrong with that unless you hate fun.
 Do you hate fun? — Evan Bleier, Senior Editor

-Ready-to-drink cocktails are a big trend overseas — I live off of ‘em when visiting Australia — but surprisingly hard to find here.
-What makes them an all-day, lazy-day sipper is twofold: They’re convenient (cans!) and the ABV tends to be lower than if you made ‘em yourself.
-Cutwater, from the people behind the forward-thinking Ballast Point brewery in San Diego, has turned their genius into a series of Bloody Marys, rum and gingers, rum and colas, and gin and tonics.
-They’re great, but look around: There’s bound to be a good local distillery in your area making their own canned tipples. — Kirk Miller, Managing Editor
+What makes ready-to-drink (RTD) cocktails an all-day, lazy-day sipper is twofold: They’re convenient (cans!) and the ABV tends to be lower than if you made ‘em yourself.
+Cutwater, from the people behind the forward-thinking Ballast Point brewery in San Diego, has turned their genius into a series of margaritas, mules and mai tais.
+They’re great, but look around: There’s bound to be a good local distillery in your area making their own canned tipples. — Kirk Miller, Senior Lifestyle Editor